Motivic Multiple Zeta Values and the Block Filtration: Introduction

+In contrast, multiple zeta values satisfy many algebraic relations: the double shuffle relations \cite{racinet}, the associator relations \cite{drinfeld}, the derivation relations \cite{dualder}, and more. \begin{example} By splitting up the domain of integration (see Example \ref{zeta2int}) or the domain of summation in the product $\z(2)^2$, we obtain:

+\end{example} While some of these, such as the double shuffle relations, are conjectured to describe all relations among MZVs, no complete description is known.
+One approach to this problem is to lift MZVs to an algebra of formal objects called motivic MZVs via their representation as iterated integrals on $\proj$.

-Consider the Tannakian category $\mathcal{M}\mathcal{T}(\mathbb{Z})$ of mixed Tate motives over $\text{Spec}(\mathbb{Z})$, with Galois group $\text{G}_{\mathcal{M}\mathcal{T}(\mathbb{Z})}$.
-It is well known \cite{delmixedtate} that this group decomposes as a semidirect product of the multiplicative group and a pro-unipotent group, whose graded Lie algebra is non-canonically isomorphic to a free Lie algebra with generators in odd weight
+Relations among motivic MZVs are then encoded by the motivic Galois group of $\mathcal{M}\mathcal{T}(\mathbb{Z})$, the category of mixed Tate motives over Spec($\Z$) \cite{brownmixedtate}.
+From the work of Deligne and Goncharov \cite{delmixedtate}, the algebraic structure of this affine group scheme is well understood.
+It decomposes as a semidirect product of the multiplicative group and a pro-unipotent group, whose graded Lie algebra is non-canonically isomorphic to a free Lie algebra with generators in odd weight

 called the motivic Lie algebra.
 There exists a non-canonical injection $i:\{\sigma_{2k+1}\}_{k\geq 1}\to\qpoly$, allowing us to consider elements of $\gmot$ as noncommutative polynomials.
 This Lie algebra has ties to the Grothendieck-Teichmuller group \cite{racinet}, associators \cite{drinfeld}, and multiple zeta values \cite{brownmixedtate}, and injects into Racinet's double shuffle Lie algebra $\dmr$ \cite{racinet}.

-This Lie algebra is known to be dual to (motivic) multiple zeta values, in the following sense: in \cite{goncharov}, Goncharov defines a bialgebra $\mathcal{A}$ of unipotent de Rham multiple zeta values, arising from the fundamental groupoid of $\P\setminus\{0,1,\infty\}$, which act as formal analogues to multiple zeta values (modulo $\z(2)$), endowed with a coproduct.
-Brown \cite{brownmixedtate} extends this definition to a comodule $\mathcal{H}$ over the graded ring of affine functions over $\text{G}_{\mathcal{M}\mathcal{T}(\mathbb{Z})}$, called motivic multiple zeta values.
-This algebra, along with its coaction

-encodes all motivic relations among multiple zeta values.
-We have that $\mathcal{A}=\mathcal{H}/(\zm(2))$, where $\zm(2)$ is the motivic analogue of $\z(2)$.
-Taking the Lie coalgebra of indecomposables of $\mathcal{A}$, we obtain the dual of $\gmot$. \begin{remark} We take our convention as identifying $e_i\leftrightarrow \frac{dz}{z-i}$.
-As such, elements of $\gmot$ describe relations among iterated integrals, rather than multiple zeta values.
-As such, our results are `depth-signed'. \end{remark}

-From this, we can see that $\gmot$ inherits two filtrations arising from filtrations on motivic multiple zeta values.
-The multiple zeta value (MZV)
+Describing its image in $\qpoly$ explicitly is of particular interest, as coefficients of elements of the image describe relations among motivic MZVs modulo products.